Franco Vázquez

 Beginning his career with Argentine club Belgrano in 2007, Vázquez moved to Italian side Palermo in 2011.
 After a brief loan spell in Spain with Rayo Vallecano during the 2012–13 season, he made his breakthrough with the Sicilian club, earning a transfer to La Liga side Sevilla in 2016.

-Vázquez holds both Argentine and Italian nationality as his mother was born in Italy.
-Internationally, he played for Italy in two friendly matches in 2015, but later declared his intention to represent his birth nation; he debuted for Argentina in 2018.
+Vázquez holds both Argentine and Italian nationalities as his mother was born in Italy.
+Internationally, he played for Italy in two friendly matches in 2015, but later declared his intention to represent his birth nation; he played three games for Argentina in 2018.

 Early life

 Vázquez was born in Argentina to an Italian mother (born in Padua) and an Argentine father, therefore Vázquez holds both passports.

 As a youngster he was nicknamed "El mudo", which means "Mute" in Spanish, due to his introverted nature.
 In his native Argentina, he is often referred to by the aforementioned nickname.

 Club career

 Belgrano

 Nicknamed "El Mudo" ("The Mute") due to his introversion in his youth, Vázquez began his career at Argentine club Belgrano, with whom he debuted in 2007 and then became a mainstay at the club, achieving interest from a number of Italian clubs (the first being Parma in 2010) as a consequence.